sahilrajput03/learn-raspberry/using-mongodb.md

 		roles: [ "userAdminAnyDatabase", "dbAdminAnyDatabase", "readWriteAnyDatabase"]
 	}
 )
+// CONNECT USING MONGO SHELL: mongo -u admin -p admin 192.168.18.13/db1 (you may change db later via `use db1` and check selected by via `db` command)
+// CONNECT USING CONNECTING STRING USING MongoDB COMPASS: mongodb://admin:admin@192.168.18.13:27017/db1

 // ADD ANOTHER ADMIN PRIVILIDGED USER `sahil` to admin DATABASE (Adding multiple admin users is beneficial coz we might want to provide admin access to different people but consider a situation you want to revoke access from that peron so in that cause you can simply remove this user) use admin